JetBrains/intellij-sdk-docs/topics/tutorials/custom_language_support/documentation_provider.md

 }
 ```

-Now, we set a breakpoint in our dummy implementation, debug the plugin, and call <menupath>View | Quick Documentation</menupath>
+Now, we set a breakpoint in our dummy implementation, debug the plugin, and call <ui-path>View | Quick Documentation</ui-path>
 for the Simple property both in the Java file and the Simple file.
-We do this by placing the cursor over the key and invoking <menupath>View | Quick Documentation</menupath>
+We do this by placing the cursor over the key and invoking <ui-path>View | Quick Documentation</ui-path>
 for showing the documentation.

 In both cases, we find that the element provided is `SimplePropertyImpl`, which is exactly what we hoped for.
 However, there are two drawbacks: inside a Java string, your cursor needs to be directly over `key` in the string `"simple:key"` to make <emphasis>Quick Documentation</emphasis> work.
 Since the Simple Language only allows for one property per string,
 it would be nice if <emphasis>Quick Documentation</emphasis> worked no matter where your cursor was positioned in the string as long as the string contained a Simple property.
-Inside a Simple file, the situation is similar, and calling <menupath>View | Quick Documentation</menupath> only works when the cursor is positioned on the key.
+Inside a Simple file, the situation is similar, and calling <ui-path>View | Quick Documentation</ui-path> only works when the cursor is positioned on the key.

 Please refer to the Addendum below, which explains how to improve on this situation by additionally overriding `getCustomDocumentationElement()` method.